 We are super excited about this year and we wanted to share our lofty goals and some of the projects we are working on.

 We need your dead squash balls!
-Based on our new relationship with college squash programs, our expansion into Philadelphia, Providence, and Groton, and our continued relationship with Framingham State University, our goal is to collect 10,000 dead balls this year.
-Altogether in the last three years, we have collected 10,000 balls, but we have no doubt it is possible to do in one year alone!
+Based on our new relationship with college squash programs, expansion into Philadelphia, Providence, Groton, and Johannesburg (South Africa), and our continued relationship with Framingham State University, our goal is to collect 10,000 dead balls this year.
 If we are successful in meeting our goal, we will have diverted, since we started this project, 1,000 pounds of waste from landfills.

 Convinced you want to help us?
 What can you do?
 Start saving up those dead balls.
 Ask your club or school to start a collection bin for SquashCares.
 Join SquashCares as an Ambassador and spread the word about our efforts and collect balls at tournaments.

-We are off to a great start this year thanks to the efforts of our Ambassador Charlotte Bell.
-Charlotte is personally responsible for having collected almost 400 balls for SquashCares from tournaments and squash camps this past summer and to Barrett Gallo for spearheading collection of over 400 balls in Rhode Island.
+We are off to a great start this year.
+Kudos to our Ambassador Charlotte Bell for collecting almost 400 balls from tournaments and squash camps this past summer and to Barrett Gallo for spearheading collection of over 400 balls in Rhode Island.